 What are the most common side effects?

-Temporary redness, swelling, blistering, numbness, and skin irritation are the most common issues when guys push too hard too fast.
+Temporary redness, swelling, blistering, numbness, and skin irritation are the most common problems when men go too hard too fast.

 When should I stop using it and talk to a doctor?

-Stop if you have persistent numbness, marked discoloration, sharp pain, skin breakdown, or rapidly worsening curvature or pain.
+Stop if you have persistent numbness, strong pain, skin breakdown, major discoloration, or worsening curvature or symptoms.

-Is this better than jelqing or stretching exercises?
+Is this better than jelqing or manual stretching?

-Traction devices have more published clinical evidence than popular manual routines.
-If you are considering manual methods, read: Does jelqing work?
+Traction devices have more clinical support than popular manual routines.
+If you are comparing approaches, read: Does jelqing work?
 We review the studies.

 Measure no more than once every 4 to 6 weeks under the same conditions.
-If you notice anxiety spiraling, zoom out and focus on sexual function, confidence, and relationship quality.
-The goal is a better life, not a ruler hobby.
+If you start spiraling mentally, zoom out.
+The real goal is better function, confidence, and quality of life, not constant measuring.